Here are some top tips to help you get through the tough parts of pregnancy!

 Our female bodies are able to create another whole human being during pregnancy, within the span of nine months, which may seem like a long time when you’re pregnant.

 Our bodies can house little beings, make them feel safe and warm, from inside us, so close to our hearts.

 And the fact that I am fortunate enough to take part in this miracle?
 It’s an incredible feeling.

-I started getting my energy back, but I started having leg cramps at night and those suck.
+You start getting your energy back, but I personally started having leg cramps at night and those suck.
 A lot.
 It’s one of those things they never tell you about pregnancy, because every pregnancy is different and not every woman gets them.

-Fortunately, they didn’t happen too often, and if I drank water and stretched often, they happened less.
+Fortunately, they didn’t happen too often, and if you drink lots of water and stretch often, they happen less.

 Then you start questioning yourself.